dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * Make all data items in Q/R, QuerySignature and Malformed Message arrays optional
 * Re-structure the FilePreamble and ConfigurationParameters into BlockParameters
 * BlockParameters has separate Storage and Collection Parameters
-* Storage Parameters includes information on what optional fields are present, and flags specifying anonymisation or sampling
+* Storage Parameters includes information on what optional fields are present, and flags specifying anonymization or sampling
 * Addresses can now be stored as prefixes.
 * Switch to using a variable sub-second timing granularity
 * Add response bailiwick and query response type